Bob Hall (wheelchair athlete): Racing career

 In 1974, Hall placed first in the National Wheelchair Mile and National Wheelchair Marathon, and also won the Toledo Marathon in Ohio.

 Following his marathon victory in Toledo, Hall sought permission from the Boston Athletic Association (BAA) to compete in the Boston Marathon.
 Hall was granted permission to enter under official conditions.
-He was informed that if he completed the course in under three and a half hours, he would receive an official BAA Finisher’s Certificate.
-On April 21, 1975, Hall successfully completed the Boston Marathon in 2 hours and 58 minutes, earning official recognition.
-His performance played a key role in convincing the BAA to formally recognize wheelchair racing as an official division of the event.
+He was informed that if he completed the course in under three and a half hours, (Note: Some sources state that Hall needed to complete the course in three hours.) he would receive an official BAA finisher’s certificate.
+Hall successfully completed the 1975 Boston Marathon, held on April 21, in 2 hours and 58 minutes, earning official recognition.
+(Note: In the 1970 Boston Marathon, a disabled veteran in a wheelchair, Eugene Roberts, began before the official noon start of the race and went on to complete the course in approximately seven hours.
+Roberts is not recognized as a Boston Marathon champion.)

+Hall's performance played a key role in convincing the BAA to formally recognize wheelchair racing as an official division of the event.
 The Boston Marathon subsequently became the first major international marathon to allow wheelchair competitors, which was a catalyst for marathons around the world to add a wheelchair division.

-Hall also won Boston in 1977, with a then-world-record of 2:40:10.
+Hall was the wheelchair champion of the 1977 Boston Marathon, with a then-world record of 2:40:10.

 In 1976, Hall requested entry to the New York City Marathon, but was refused.
-In 1978, Hall filed a discrimination lawsuit against the New York Road Runners Club, who then allowed him to partake in the 1978 and 1979 events.
-In 1982, after NYRR appealed the suit, the Court ruled in favor of the Club.
-However, New York City Mayor Ed Koch intervened and threatened to cancel the race if wheelchair athletes were not allowed to participate.
+In 1978, Hall filed a discrimination lawsuit against the New York Road Runners (NYRR), who then allowed him to partake in the 1978 and 1979 events.
+In 1982, after NYRR appealed the suit, the court ruled in favor of NYRR.
+However, the Mayor of New York City, Ed Koch, intervened and threatened to cancel the race if wheelchair athletes were not allowed to participate.

-In 1980, Hall completed a wheelchair trek from Florida to Boston alongside American Road Racer Dave McGillivray to raise money for the Jimmy Fund.
-The East Coast Run took 38 days over a distance of 1,520-miles miles, finished at the Boston Marathon Finish line, and included photo ops with the Boston Red Sox and US President Jimmy Carter.
-In 2002, the feat earned Hall a spot on the list of Boston Magazine's Top 40 Favorite Bostonians, preceded only by Errol Morris and Tom Brady.
+In 1980, Hall completed a wheelchair trek from Florida to Boston alongside American road racer Dave McGillivray to raise money for The Jimmy Fund.
+The East Coast Run took 38 days over a distance of 1520 miles, ending at the Boston Marathon finish line, and included photo ops with the Boston Red Sox and President Jimmy Carter.

+In 2002, Hall appeared on the list of Boston magazine's Top 40 Favorite Bostonians, preceded only by Errol Morris and Tom Brady.